PavanSargar/waystoweb/src/__posts/how-to-start-a-blog-in-2022.md

   - "blogging"
 coverImage: "https://ik.imagekit.io/waystoweb/waystoweb/21/Copy-of-for-thumbnail.jpg?updatedAt=1682356808414"
 author: "Pavan Sargar"
+excerpt: "Learn how & why to start a blog in 2022 and how to make money with it.
+Blogging is still the best way to make money online, so don’t wait learn blogging."
 ---

 Today's blog is fun and quite informative.
 Today we'll discuss why & how to start a blog in 2022?
 I know many of you might think that blogging is dead, but is it?